cocos2d/cocos2d-objc-ext/README.md

 In development

 CCLineDrawer
-Review of existing code, and rewrite for cocos2d
+Review of existing code, and possible cocos2d'ification

 CCDrawNode
 Adding immediate mode drawing of primitives in node space